Alfa Anderson: Later work

-Anderson continues to record and perform.
-She released the single "Former First Lady of Chic" in 2013, and the album "Music From My Heart", in 2017.
+Anderson continued to record and perform.
+She released the single "Former First Lady of Chic" in 2013 and the album Music from My Heart in 2017.

-Anderson has toured internationally with a trio she formed with former Chic members Norma Jean Wright and Luci Martin.
+Anderson toured internationally with a trio she formed with former Chic members Norma Jean Wright and Luci Martin.
 In 2016, the group sang with Aristofreeks and guest vocalist Kathy Sledge on the song "Get on Up", which reached #2 on Billboard's Club Chart.

 Nile Rodgers recreated Chic with new vocalists in 1992.
-Anderson and Luci Martin appear on the new Chic album track, "I'll Be There" (2015).
+Anderson and Luci Martin appear on the Chic track "I'll Be There" (2015).
 The song reached number one on Billboard's Hot Dance Club Songs chart.